Adelaide 36ers: 1980s: The Golden Era

-After the demise of the Forestville Eagles at the end of the 1981 NBL season had left the West Adelaide Bearcats as Adelaide's only representative in the NBL, the Basketball Association of South Australia formed a composite team representing all the state league teams (not the Bearcats).
+The demise of the Forestville Eagles at the end of the 1981 NBL season had left the West Adelaide Bearcats as Adelaide's only representative in the NBL, and so the Basketball Association of South Australia formed a composite team representing all the state league teams (not the Bearcats).
 This team was known as the Adelaide City Eagles when they joined the NBL in 1982.
 Mike Osborne was appointed as team coach, Chris Stirling was captain and the team, like West Adelaide, played out of the 3,000 seat Apollo Stadium.
 The Eagles performed well in their first season but missed the playoffs finishing in 7th place on the ladder with a 15–11 record.
-The championship was won that year by the West Adelaide Bearcats who featured future 36ers in 1982 NBL MVP Al Green, Moscow Olympian Peter Ali and veteran guard Ray Wood.
+The championship was won that year by the West Adelaide Bearcats who featured future 36ers' in 1982 NBL MVP Al Green, Moscow Olympian Peter Ali and veteran guard Ray Wood.

 The Adelaide City Eagles changed their name after the 1982 season to the Adelaide 36ers to reflect on the history of South Australia's proclamation in 1836.
 Mike Osborne continued as head coach while David Winslow was named team captain.
 The 36ers once again missed the NBL playoffs in 1983 finishing 6th on the ladder with an 11–11 record.

 The 1984 NBL season saw the 36ers reach the NBL finals for the first time, finishing the regular season in 3rd place in the Western Division with a 16–7 record.
 The team lost their Elimination Final to the Nunawading Spectres 108–101.
 Mike Osborne was subsequently released as head coach.

 Following the 1984 season, the West Adelaide Bearcats merged with the 36ers to form one 'Adelaide' team in the NBL, with the Bearcats providing six players to the roster.